Squash – Turks Turban

 The name ‘Squash’ is an abbreviation of the native American word askutashash which means ‘eaten raw or uncooked’.

 Squashes need a very fertile, free-draining soil which can hold plenty of moisture.
-A generous application of well-decomposed compost is beneficial (about 1 bucket per square meter).
+However, a generous application of well-decomposed compost is beneficial (about 1 bucket per square meter).

 They also need a sheltered place in the garden because they really despise strong wind.

 Squashes are very tender plants.

 I usually sow seeds in early May individually into 7cm pots.
 The pots are left ideally in a propagator in the greenhouse or on the windowsill at home (south facing).
 They may also be okay in a tunnel without a propagator, but plants have to be covered up with fleece during cold spells in order to protect them from frost damage.

 After about 3 weeks – or before the plants get pot bound – I pot them on into 12cm pots which are still left in the greenhouse or indoors.

-Start hardening the plants off at the end of May and plant out in early June.
+Start hardening the plants off at the end of May and then plant out in early June.
 Do not plant if the weather forecast predicts cold windy spells which are quite common during this time.